ErpNetDocs/info/features/ui-ux-features/app-centric-navigation-in-web-client.md

 ## Faster access to what you use most

-Inside each application, the navigation panel provides several **speed surfaces** that support daily work:
+For the variety of applications, the navigation panel provides several **speed surfaces** that support daily work:

 - **Favorites** for quick access to frequently used objects
 - **Recently viewed** entries to return to recent work